 Add Crackle to Your FinishComments (0)

 Be aware, however, that crackling is counterintuitive.
 You want to experiment with drying times and encourage paint bond failure.
-What’s the secret ingredient?
-Hide glue!
-When you brush a coat over the topcoat, the paint reacts by skinning over and shrinking.
+The secret ingredient is hide glue.
+When you brush the topcoat over the glue undercoat, the paint skins over and shrinks.
 This results in cracks that let the base coat show through in eye-pleasing ways.

 To work up a convincing crackle finish, follow the instructions given here and watch the transformation happen in minutes.
 Practice on sample boards in order to manipulate and fine-tune the desired look.
 Then, once you’ve mastered the basics at brush-level, apply your crackling skill to your next project.

-Cracklers typically find themselves in one of two camps: partial and complete.
-Personally, I think the partial crackle, on display in the kitchen work table on page XX, looks more authentic.
+Cracklers find themselves in one of two camps: partial and complete.
+Personally, I think the partial crackle, on display in the Kitchen Work Table on page 30, looks more authentic.
 With real antiques, crackle happens in patches, such as on drawers, corners, or moldings where paint was applied too thickly.
 I’m also a believer in moderation.
 Depending on the colors used, a little serves as an eye-catching accent; a lot can be overkill.

 If you want a complete crackle, I suggest using an HVLP spray gun to lay on the topcoat as quickly and evenly as possible.